Self-Enclosed Managed Hardened Gigabit Ethernet PoE++ Switch Frequently Asked Questions

 - The additional combo port module cannot be used along with the wireless extension port module because they both access the optional 6th port on the switch

 Q: What kind of Wi-Fi is used?
 What is the range?

 A: We use IEEE 802.11 b/g/n.
 The range is expected to be about 1 km.

 Q: What does the NFC feature do?

-A: The near field communication antenna located inside the cover of the switch allows the user to configure the switch prior to connecting or powering it up simply by holding a smart device with the Switch App over the NFC antenna and transferring data.
+A: The near field communication antenna located inside the cover of the switch allows the user to configure the switch on a mobile device prior to connecting or powering it up simply by holding a NFC-enabled smart device with the Switch App installed over the NFC antenna and transferring data.
 It also allows the user to duplicate the configuration across multiple switches.
 All of this saves the customer time and money, as well as simplifying setup and installation of the switch(es).

 Q: How can you configure the switch without it being powered up?

 A: When the NFC-enabled device (smartphone or tablet) and the NFC “tag” or antenna on the switch are in close proximity, a magnetic field is formed and the power from that magnetic field uses modulation to transfer data.
 The NFC antenna/tag contains a nonvolatile EEPROM which retains the data transferred from the smartphone or tablet even after it moves out of proximity, and the configuration is transferred into the switch’s memory once the switch is fully powered up.